 SCARF provides the framework for a whole-school approach to improving children’s wellbeing and progress, based on five values: safety (S), caring (C), achievement (A), resilience (R) and friendship (F).

-The SCARF values are brought to life through stories of Harold and his friends, songs, films, and thought-provoking and fun activities which children experience during Coram Life Education sessions, whether led by our expert educators or by teachers in the classroom.
+The SCARF values are brought to life through stories of Harold and his friends, songs, films, and thought-provoking, fun activities which children experience during Coram Life Education sessions, whether led by our expert educators or by teachers in the classroom.
 As children get older, while they still cherish Harold, themes about wellbeing and relationships are explored in greater depth and resources are tailored to their age group.

 How do the SCARF resources help teachers help children put SCARF into action?